junhanhuang/QCD/README.md

+#QCD

-# Reproducible code for “Quantum-inspired clustering and trajectory inference for single-cell omics using a coherent Ising machine”
+Reproducible code for “Quantum-inspired clustering and trajectory inference for single-cell omics using a coherent Ising machine”

 This repository enables **full reproduction of all figures and tables** in the paper using the provided data and scripts.